Mass media in the Philippines: Television

-James Lindenberg known as The Father of Philippine television founded Bolinao Electronics Corporation (BEC) which is now ABS-CBN in 1946, while Robert La Rue Stewart also known as "Uncle Bob" founded Loreto F. de Hemedes Inc. later renamed Republic Broadcasting System Inc. (RBS) which is now GMA Network in the 1950,while Joaquin Pardo Roces also known as "Don Chino Roces" founded Associated Broadcasting Corporation (ABC) which is now TV5 in the 1960, while Dick Baldwin founded Inter-Island Broadcasting Corporation which is now Intercontinental Broadcasting Corporation (IBC) in the 1960, becoming the first Southeast Asian nation to do so.
-As like with radio, television broadcasting is also regulated by the National Telecommunications Commission (NTC).
-The majority of free-to-air TV networks are operated by private broadcasters, the largest by viewer share being A2Z, GMA Network and TV5.
-There is no public television network, but there are multiple government-owned networks, such as the Intercontinental Broadcasting Corporation (IBC), People's Television Network (PTV) and Radio Philippines Network (RPN).
+James Lindenberg known as The Father of Philippine television founded in 1946 Bolinao Electronics Corporation (BEC) (which is now ABS-CBN), while in the 1950s Robert La Rue Stewart also known as "Uncle Bob" founded Loreto F. de Hemedes Inc. later renamed Republic Broadcasting System Inc. (RBS) which is now GMA Network.
+In 1960 Joaquin Pardo Roces also known as "Don Chino Roces" founded Associated Broadcasting Corporation (ABC) which is now TV5, while Dick Baldwin also set up Inter-Island Broadcasting Corporation which is now Intercontinental Broadcasting Corporation (IBC) as well.

+As with radio, the technicalities of television broadcasting are also regulated by the National Telecommunications Commission (NTC).
+Content regulation rests on the Movie and Television Review and Classification Board (MTRCB) except for political ads during campaign periods of which such has to have the Commission on Elections' approval.
+The majority of free-to-air TV networks are operated by private broadcasters, the largest by viewer share being All TV, A2Z, GMA Network and TV5.
+There are multiple government-owned networks, such as the Intercontinental Broadcasting Corporation (IBC), People's Television Network (PTV) and Radio Philippines Network (RPN), but these tend to be limited in scale and reach as far as conventional broadcasting is concerned.
+In the contemporary period, with the eventual improvement of internet access in the country over the years, most if not all of these TV channels have their corresponding live streaming avenues be it on the popular platform YouTube or Facebook Live among others, or their own such as iWant in the case of ABS-CBN.
+It has also become the norm to have the broadcast programs (episodes) to be publicly and freely available (Video on-demand) on such platforms, at least for some time.

 Digital TV broadcasting in the Philippines was introduced in 2010, using the Japanese ISDB-T standard.
 Shutdown of analog TV transmissions is planned by the end of 2027, after being repeatedly rescheduled for over a decade since 2015.

 Media culture

 Much media ownership is concentrated in the hands of prominent families and businesses.
 Consequently, some reports tend to be one-sided presentations favoring special interests.
 The privately owned press also tends toward sensationalism at times.
 State-owned media, according to media scholars, have been used for state propaganda and for discrediting dissenting voices, and exist alongside state-sponsored trolls tasked to amplify state propaganda.

 While the media companies are predominantly owned by moneyed and influential tycoons, the Filipino readers are given the option with the advent of the new media and this has leveled the playing field.
-Reputable online news publications or news portals, blog sites, and other online available resources has disrupted the readership of other giant news media companies.
+Online news publications or news portals, blog sites, and other online available resources have disrupted the readership of other giant news media companies.

-Some giant media companies in the broadcasting industry have adapted also in the online news portal this include GMA Network, ABS-CBN Corporation, TV5 Network, and government owned television network PTV4.
-This strategy was strongly considered due to the growing number of Filipinos who use social media instead of television in watching the news through snippets or short video clips.
+The media companies have put up their respective online news portals during the late 90s to early 2000s, even before the advent of contemporary social media.

-Alternative media outlets present in the Philippines include Tudla Productions, Southern Tagalog Exposure, Mayday Multimedia, Altermidya, and Bulatlat.
+Alternative media outlets present in the Philippines include Tudla Productions, Southern Tagalog Exposure, Mayday Multimedia, Altermidya, and Bulatlat - these are often red-tagged.